-In a turn of events that has me remembering back to Game 2 of the 2006 World Series against the Detroit Tigers, Red Sox pitcher Jon Lester was spotted last night with a foreign substance on his glove.
-The substance was spotted and tweeted about by Cardinals minor leaguer Tyler Melling who has since spoken with the organization and deleted the tweet (probably ordered to under threat of release).
+In a turn of events that evoked memories of Game 2 of the 2006 World Series against the Detroit Tigers, Red Sox pitcher Jon Lester was spotted last night with a foreign substance on his glove.
+The substance in question was first eyeballed by Cardinals’ minor league pitcher Tyler Melling who tweeted about it.
+He has since spoken with the organization and deleted the tweet.

-Since then, about the only defenses for Lester being mounted are an MLB statement indicating that they have no evidence of any wrong doing (which considering the lack of research they’ve done is unsurprising) and that Melling, a high A ball pitcher who didn’t have a very good season, is a horrible baseball player and as a result isn’t worth listening to.
+Since then, the only defenses that have been mounted for Lester are the statement by Major League Baseball and that Melling, a High A ball pitcher who is coming off a bad year, is a horrible player and isn’t worth listening to.
+Classic ad hominem.

 But is there more to this story?
-There definitely appears to be.
+It seems so.

-Over at El Maquino this morning, he went back and looked at video of Lester’s previous starts this season.
-What he found was that that substance had been there in every one of Lester’s playoff starts.
-He went back further and first found it in a May 15 start against the Tampa Bay Rays.
+Over at El Maquino this morning, Aaron went back and looked at video of Lester’s previous starts this season.
+What he discovered is that the foreign substance was present in every single one of Lester’s playoff starts.
+Starting at the beginning of the season, he first found evidence of it during a May 15th start against the Tampa Bay Rays.

 The trick is that spray on sunscreen, most commonly BullFrog, is totally legal and will remain to be.
-So is rosin, which is supplied in a bag behind the pitcher’s mound.
-The combination provides the pitcher with some tack on his fingers which allows him to better grip the baseball.
+So is rosin, which is supplied in a bag behind the pitcher’s mound. the combination provides the pritcher with some tack on his fingers which allows him to get a better grip on the baseball.
 More grip equals more spin.
 More spin equals more movement.
-More movement equals a ball that is much harder for a hitter to hit.
-It’s pretty simple physics.
+More movement equals a ball that is much harder to hit well.
+It’s simple physics.

-After I tweeted a link to the Passan article, one of my friends who is a hardcore Rays fan mentioned that he spotted a can of BullFrog sunscreen in the Boston dugout during their ALDS matchup in a game in St. Petersburg.
+After I tweeted the link to Passan’s article this morning, one of my friends who is a hardcore Rays fan mentioned that he spotted a can of BullFrog in the Boston dugout during their AL Divisional Series matchup in Tampa.
 Tropicana Field, where the Rays play, is a dome.
 Why would they need sunscreen there?
-Probably the same reason Buchholtz needed it in Toronto.
+Hmm.

-This instance really exposes two things to the outside world.
-Baseball’s Cold War mentality and a lack of principle when viewing the game by fans.
+Beyond the allegations of cheating, this really exposes two things to the outside world.
+Baseball’s cold war mentality and a lack of principle by fans.

-Tricks like this for a pitcher are pretty safe for them to use to improve their performance because teams won’t call them out on it.
-Most pitchers do it to some extent, probably even Cardinals pitchers.
-Julian Tavares, who pitched for the Cardinals in 2004 and 2005 (and Boston in 06-08) was known to do this.
-And I don’t think Steve Kline kept his hat as dirty as he did only because he liked it that way.
+Tricks like this for a pitcher are pretty safe to use to improve their performance because teams won’t call them out on it unless it is particularly egregious.
+Most pitchers have their own trick to increase grip.
+Probably even Cardinals pitchers.
+Julian Tavares, who pitched for St. Louis in 2004 and 2005 (and then with Boston), was known to use a foreign substance.
+And I doubt Steve Kline really kept his hat dirty because he liked it that way.

-The concept is “if you don’t call out our guys, we won’t call out your guys, and everyone lives happily ever after.”
-The problem comes when this is noticed by the world outside the dugouts, which this has been.
+The cold war mentality is that “if you don’t call out our guys, we won’t call out your guys.”
+The problem only becomes apparent when the unwritten rules of the game become exposed to the outside world.

-And of course rather than confront the evidence, Boston writers would much rather attack Cardinals pitchers without evidence.
+And of course, rather than deal with the evidence in front of them, Boston writers would much rather attack Cardinals’ pitchers without even circumstantial evidence.
+Stay classy, Boston.

-I guess not enough people had a Dad who taught them that everyone doing it doesn’t make it right.
+I guess not everyone had a Dad who taught them that everyone doing it doesn’t make it right.